-- 1 block smoked tofu
+- 1 block smoked tofu (225g)

-- 2 medium to large floury potatoes
+- 2 medium-large floury potatoes

-- 1 large white/yellow onion
+- 1 white/yellow onion

-- 300ml unsweetened soya milk
+- 300 ml unsweetened soya milk

-- 1 large dollop vegan butter
+- 1 large knob vegan butter

 - 1 lemon (zested and juiced)

-- 1 tbsp dulse (or flaked nori)
+- 1 tbsp dulse or flaked nori

 - 2 tbsp plain flour

-- Salt & pepper, to taste
+- salt & pepper to taste

-Begin by grating the onion (THIS IS NO FUN) and gently sauté in enough of the milk to keep it from sticking, until it softens slightly.
+- Begin by grating the onion (THIS IS NO FUN) and gently sauté in enough of the milk to keep it from sticking, until it softens slightly.

-Meanwhile, peel and chop the potatoes into small cubes, and pop them into a pan with the remainder of the milk.
+- Meanwhile, peel and chop the potatoes into small cubes, and pop them into a pan with the remainder of the milk.
 Let them cook over a low heat.

-Crumble the tofu into very small chunks and mix into the cooking onion, along with the dulse.
+- Crumble the tofu into very small chunks and mix into the cooking onion, along with the dulse.
 Add half of the vegan butter to the potatoes, and half to the tofu.

-Let both the tofu and the potato cook until the potatoes have softened.
+- Let both the tofu and the potato cook until the potatoes have softened.
 Then, drain the potatoes well.

-In a large bowl, mash together the cooked potatoes, cooked tofu, lemon zest and juice, plain flour, flax egg, and salt and pepper to taste.
+- In a large bowl, mash together the cooked potatoes, cooked tofu, lemon zest and juice, plain flour, flax egg, and salt and pepper to taste.

-Either chill the entire mixture for half an hour or so, or, dollop the mixture onto a non-stick surface in tablespoon sized amounts and chill for the same amount of time.
+- Either chill the entire mixture for half an hour or so, or, dollop the mixture onto a non-stick surface in tablespoon sized amounts and chill for the same amount of time.